minaminao/ctf-blockchain/README.md

 This repository collects blockchain challenges in CTFs and wargames.

+These challenges are categorized by topic.
+Be careful if you want to solve a challenge, because the topic may be directly related to the solution of it.
-These challenges are categorized by topic, but they are not ordered by difficulty or by recommendation.
+They are also not sorted by difficulty or by recommendation.

 Some challenges come with my exploits (e.g., [Ethernaut](src/Ethernaut/), [Paradigm CTF 2022](src/ParadigmCTF2022/)).

-If there are any incorrect descriptions, I would appreciate it if you could let me know via issue or PR.
+If there are any incorrect descriptions, I would appreciate it if you could let me know via issue or PR!

 ---